enso-org/enso-archive/doc/design/syntax_and_semantic_discussion.md

-# Notes on Enso's Syntax and Semantics
+# Notes on Enso's Syntax and Semantices
 As we get closer to the development of the more sophisticated features of the language, as well as have a more fully-featured interpreter, we really need to clarify exactly how certain syntactic and semantic elements of the language